Member Handbook

 Limitations on Services

 NC Innovations waiver services help you continue living in and participating as an active member of your home community.
 It is important to understand there are special limitations on services.
-You cannot go above the limit in any category of service or the limits described in the Limits on Sets of Services listed in Appendix B. The total of your base and “add-on” services cannot exceed the NC Innovations waiver cost limit of $135,000 per year, with the following exceptions:
+You cannot go above the limit in any category of service or the limits described in the Limits on Sets of Services listed in Appendix B. The total of your base and “add-on” services cannot be more than the NC Innovations waiver cost limit of $184,000 per year, with the following exceptions to make sure of the participant’s health, safety, and wellbeing:

 • Individual receives Supported Living Level III, and

-• ndividual requires 24-hour support.
-Individuals requesting services and supports in excess of the $135,000 cost limit must make this request through the ISP or follow the ISP update process (reference section Changing the Individual Support Plan.
+• Individual requires 24-hour support.
+Individuals asking for services and supports in excess of the $184,000 cost limit must make the request through the ISP or follow the ISP update process (reference section Changing the Individual Support Plan.

-• Services and supports that exceed $135,000 must be first approved by Trillium and must be related to the participant’s needs and not for the convenience of the provider agency or caregiver.
+Services and supports more than $184,000 must be first approved by Trillium and must be related to the participant’s needs and not for the convenience of the provider agency or caregiver.

 • Cannot be provided at the same time of day as other services